breatheco-de/exercise-contact-list-context/README.md

 $ npm install
 ```

-2. Run the webpack development server
+2. Run the development server

 ```bash
 $ npm run start
 ```

-***Please Use the Context for This Project:** The template comes with the Context configured.
+***Please Use the Context for This Project:** The template comes with the Context.API already configured.

 ## 📝 Instructions: